PlasmaFAIR/sdf-xarray/docs/unit_conversion.rst

     total_particle_energy

-Now that this dataset has been converted a :class:`pint.Quantity`, we can check it's units and dimensionality
+Now that this dataset has been converted a `pint.Quantity`, we can check it's units and dimensionality

 .. ipython:: python